shadowbq/powerline-inject/README.md

     {
 	    "name": "Default",
 	    "groups": {
+			"powerline_inject": { "fg": "white", "bg": "red", "attrs": [] },
-		    "powerline_inject": { "fg": "white", "bg": "brightred", "attrs": [] },
+			"powerline_inject_bold": { "fg": "white", "bg": "brightred", "attrs": [] },
 	    }
     }
 ```

-4. You may need to reload powerline with `powerline-daemon --replace` to load the new settings.
+4. You will need to reload powerline with `powerline-daemon --replace` to load the new settings.
 That's it!

 5. (Optional) By default powerline-inject will render the environment variable if `RENDER_POWERLINE_INJECTS` is either set to `YES` or is not set at all.
 Rather than setting this variable manually, you can create a simple `powerline-inject-toggle` function by placing the following in your `~/.bash_profile`: